rickkyy89/BrickLayers/README.md

 ---
 # IMPORTANT NOTICE:

 In the past days we've been making constant changes to this script.
-Some bugs were fixed, a couple of thinks were broken.
+Some bugs were fixed, a couple of things were broken.

 Right now, actual printing is not producing good results.
-As soon as it get's acceptable again, I'll say it here.
+As soon as it gets acceptable again, I'll say it here.
 Thanks!

 ---